 We've Got "Tons" of Options

-Producing plant-based coal from biomass waste products
+Producing plant-based solid carbon from biomass waste products

 Creating injectable plant-based oil from biomass byproduct

 Mineralizing captured CO₂ by injecting it into concrete mixture

 Enhanced Rock WeatheringLearn